hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/get_started/6-implementation.md

 }
 ```

+[//]: # (TODO: Link to the relevant part of the spec)
 Our capabilities response will be very simple, because we won't support many capabilities yet.
+We just return the
+version range of the specification that we are compatible with, and the basic `query` capability.

 ```typescript
 function get_capabilities(configuration: RawConfiguration): CapabilitiesResponse {